 We found in our EquityZen review investors cannot purchase shares of EquityZen because they are a private company.

 We hope you enjoyed this EquityZen review.
-For accredited Investors with the required funding necessary, EquityZen is an excellent place for retail investors to access pre-IPO late-stage investments that would otherwise not be available.
-After doing your research, the safest strategy choice would either be with a well-diversified portfolio of approximately 12-14 companies.
+For accredited investors with the necessary funding, EquityZen is an excellent place for retail investors to access pre-IPO late-stage investments that would otherwise not be available.
+After researching, the safest strategy choice would be with a well-diversified portfolio of approximately 12-14 companies.
 Such a strategy would cost a minimum of about $126,000 with fees and require significant research into companies without much information.
 One could alternatively invest in one of EquityZen’s curated funds for a minimum of $20,000+fees; EquityZen’s relationships with the offered companies and employee access may make this the better option.